enirinth/dev-configs/README.md

 # dev-configs
 My personal dev-enviroment configurations.
 Mostly for vim right now.
 A higher version of vim is needed.
-It's not recommended to overwrite the built-in vim in OSX.
+On OSX, it's not recommended to overwrite the built-in vim.
 The best way to get around this is to install MacVim, and make a symlink for vim.